python/cpython/Doc/reference/expressions.rst

 .. note::

-   An implementation may provide builtin functions whose positional parameters do not have names, even if they are 'named' for the purpose of documentation, and which therefore cannot be supplied by keyword.
+   An implementation may provide built-in functions whose positional parameters do not have names, even if they are 'named' for the purpose of documentation, and which therefore cannot be supplied by keyword.
 In CPython, this is the case for functions implemented in C that use :cfunc:`PyArg_ParseTuple` to parse their